 - a quantitative studies lab, where criminology and sociology students analyze datasets and work with geographic information systems (GIS) and other specialized software

-Undergraduate research at TCNJ takes center stage at the annual Celebration of Student Achievement, a month-long showcase of student scholarship culminating in a full-day public symposium.
-Our school sponsors our own HSS Celebration of Student Achievement each December, a daylong event showcasing the research and creative work of dozens of students, with paper presentations, poster displays, panel sessions, and exhibits of creative work.
+Undergraduate research at TCNJ takes center stage at the annual Celebration of Student Achievement, a day-long showcase of student scholarship in the Spring.
+The event showcases the research and creative work of dozens of students, with paper presentations, poster displays, panel sessions, and exhibits of creative work.

 Ways to Get Involved with Research